-Victory Over Time (Sheet 10 from the graphic cycle "Jonathan Swift's Kingdom of Absurdity")
+Victory Over Time (Sheet 10 from the Graphic Cycle "Jonathan Swift's Kingdom of Absurdity")

 Alexander Aksinin